 My visit

 The latest leg of our tour of Laos and Thailand with my wife, her cousin and his family provided me with an opportunity to call into the Rainbow Stadium to take some photos.
-It wasn’t in the plans when we set out in the car heading towards Betong, but things changed thanks to a conversation.
+It wasn’t in the plans when we set out heading towards Betong, but things changed thanks to a conversation in the back of the car.

 I mentioned that if we stayed again in Hat Yai, I’d take the train to watch a game in Pattani.
 However, Taew had different thoughts on the matter, as she said it was not advisable to travel independently without local guidance.